Lovisa Selander

-Lovisa Selander (born 14 March 1996) is a Swedish ice hockey player for the Boston Pride in the National Women's Hockey League (NWHL) and the Swedish national team.
+Lovisa Selander (born 14 March 1996) is a former Swedish ice hockey player for the Boston Pride in the now defunct Premier Hockey Federation and the Swedish national team.
 She currently holds the record for women’s hockey NCAA Division I career saves as well as NWHL records for single-season wins and save percentage.

 Career

 Sweden

 Selander began playing as a goaltender at the age of six in her native Sweden, admiring Swedish Olympians Henrik Lundqvist and Kim Martin Hasson.
 When she was 15, she left her local club Sollentuna HC, where she played on the U16 boys' team, to join Ormsta HC in the Swedish Women's Hockey League (now known as SDHL, then known as Riksserien).
 After one year in Ormsta, she joined SDE Hockey in the second tier of Swedish women's hockey.
-She would play two games for SDE's men's side in the men's 4th Division during the 2012-13 season, posting a .931 save percentage.
+She would play two games for SDE's men's side in the men's 4th Division during the 2012–13 season, posting a .931 save percentage.
 In 2014, she led SDE to promotion to Riksserien, and would split time with Lovisa Berndtsson during the 2014–15 Riksserien season.